 Kuwait is planning to build a complete DNA database of not just citizens but all other residents and temporary visitors.
 The motivation is claimed to be antiterrorism (the universal motivation!) and fighting crime.
 Many are outraged, from local lawyers over a UN human rights committee to the European Society of Human Genetics, and think that it will not be very helpful against terrorism (how does having the DNA of a suicide bomber help after the fact?)
 Rather, there are reasons to worry about misuse in paternity testing (Kuwait has strict adultery laws), and in the politics of citizenship (which provides many benefits): it is strictly circumscribed to paternal descendants of the original Kuwaiti settlers, and there is significant discrimination against people with no recognized paternity such as the Bidun minority.
 Plus, and this might be another strong motivation for many of the scientists protesting against the law, it might put off public willingness to donate their genomes into research databases where they actually do some good.
 Obviously it might also put visitors off visiting – would, for example, foreign heads of state accept leaving their genome in the hands of another state?
 Not to mention the discovery of adultery in ruling families – there is a certain gamble in doing this.

 Overall, it seems few outside the Kuwaiti government are cheering for the law.
 When I recently participated in a panel discussion organised by the BSA at the Wellcome Collection about genetic privacy, at the question “Would anybody here accept mandatory genetic collection?” only one or two hands rose in the large audience.
-When would it make sense to make mandatory genetic information collection?
+When

 The views, opinions and positions expressed by these authors and blogs are theirs and do not necessarily represent that of the Bioethics Research Library and Kennedy Institute of Ethics or Georgetown University.